machanism-org/machai/ghostwriter/src/site/markdown/act.md

 When you run an act, Ghostwriter:

-1. Reads the act argument in the form: `<name> [request text...]`.
+1. Parses the act argument in the form: `<name> [request text...]`.
-   - If the act argument is missing or blank, it uses `help`.
+   - If the act argument is missing or blank, Ghostwriter uses `help`.
-2. Loads the act TOML from:
+2. Loads the act TOML from (in this order):
-   - built-in classpath resources (`/acts/<name>.toml`)
-   - and, if configured, a user-provided acts location (`--acts <path>`) as either a directory or an `http(s)://...` URL
+   - an optional user-provided acts location (`--acts <path>`) as a directory or URL
+   - the built-in classpath resources (`/acts/<name>.toml`)
-3. Resolves inheritance (`basedOn`) and merges parent + child act data.
+3. Resolves inheritance (`basedOn`) so parent acts are loaded first.
+4. Merges all act properties into a final property set.
-4. Builds the final prompt by inserting your request text into the act’s `inputs`.
+5. Builds the final prompt by inserting your request text into the act’s `inputs`.
-5. Applies act settings to Ghostwriter (instructions, prompt, scan settings, and other configuration).
+6. Applies the act settings to Ghostwriter’s runtime configuration.
-6. Scans and processes the matching files using the composed instructions and prompt.
+7. Scans and processes the matching files using the composed instructions and prompt.

 ## Inheritance and “inherited values”

-Acts support several inheritance/override behaviors.
-This allows you to reuse a base act and override only the parts you need.
+Acts support inheritance so you can reuse a base act and change only what you need.

+There are three main “inheritance” layers:

+1. Inheritance from another act via `basedOn`.
+2. Overlay of a user act on top of a built-in act with the same name.
+3. Inheritance from the existing runtime configuration when the act is applied.

 ### 1) Act-to-act inheritance (`basedOn`)